openlayers/ol-mapbox-style/README.md

     Mapbox Style object.
 When using Mapbox APIs, the url must contain an access token and look like
     `https://api.mapbox.com/styles/v1/mapbox/bright-v9?access_token=[your_access_token_here]`.
+    When passed as JSON style object, all OpenLayers layers created by `apply()` will be immediately available, but they may not have a source yet (i.e. when they are defined by a TileJSON url in the Mapbox Style document).
+When passed as style url, layers will be added to the map when the Mapbox Style docukment is loaded and parsed.

 Returns **ol.Map** The OpenLayers Map instance that will be populated with the contents described in the Mapbox Style object.